Find Senior Living in Massachusetts

-See full list of all 648 licensed assisted senior living facilities in Massachusetts for 2020.
+See full list of all 648 licensed assisted living facilities in Massachusetts for 2020.
 Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Massachusetts.
-If you or your loved one are trying to locate a facility in any part of Massachusetts with kind and caring staff who will assist with daily living activities such as taking a bath, dressing, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Massachusetts that is near you.
+If you or your loved one are looking for a facility in any part of Massachusetts with kind and caring staff who will help with daily living activities such as bathing, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Massachusetts that is nearby.

 Are you planning to retire in Massachusetts and are searching for the best assisted living community to cater to your needs as you age?
 Then you must have explored the various senior living options in the state.
 At this stage, it’s good you know what assisted living communities in Massachusetts do, the services they provide, and whether you need that type of care or not.
 For the most part, assisted living facilities offer support with tasks related to daily living, personal care, medical management, and housekeeping.
 However, many of these facilities also include memory care for seniors who have dementia.

 Who is the ideal senior for assisted living in Massachusetts?

 Although you may not need intense care, if you struggle to have a bath, get dressed, drive, cook or even do the laundry, then you might benefit from the services offered by assisted living communities in the state of Massachusetts.
 Most facilities offer memory care as well, so you might not need to search for separate memory care either for yourself or for your aged loved one.

 Facts about assisted living in Massachusetts